-One of the main features about these paintings is their surface.
+One of the main features of these paintings is their surface.
 Textures reveal hidden qualities that are hard to see in reproduction.
 They show how the painting was made, for sure, but by their very nature they also carry all those other things that a painting has to say.
 These things are important.
 They show the intention.
 The earnestness or the calm in their painting.
 They are the range of gestures that come about from moments of thought provoked clarity, to moments of pure instinct.
 In short they reveal feeling, thought, intangible things.

 Taken from the essay, These Things.

 Justin Cooke 2014